PizzaCrust/sqlcrypto/README.md

 With parallelization + aesni, a database that took an upward amount of 300+ seconds in decryption with pysqlsimplecipher; took <40 ms in decryption and <80 ms in encryption.

 ## WASM Support
-Supported without the `parallel` feature flag.
+The `js` feature flag is required for WASM support.
+Additionally, the `parallel` feature flag is not supported on WASM targets.

 ## Additional notes
 Not fuzz safe!